MattPollard1984/TidyDataFinalAssignment/CodeBook.md

 * subjectID
 * followed by the 82 elemeants in "features.txt" that contain either the text "-mean()" or "-std()"

+A full list of columns is given below.

  [1] "activityID"
  [2] "activityName"
  [3] "subjectID"